-i. qualified for the award of the Bachelor with Honours Degree majoring in Computer Science, Design, Psychology; or an appropriate related field; or

-- ii. qualified for the award of another appropriate degree in New Zealand; or - iii. admitted ad eundem statum as entitled to proceed to the Degree of Master of Human Interface Technology; - (b) and been approved as a candidate for the degree by the Dean of Engineering and Forestry
+- i. qualified for the award of the Bachelor with Honours Degree in an appropriate field; or - ii. qualified for the award of another appropriate degree in New Zealand; or - iii. been admitted ad eundem statum as entitled to proceed to the Degree of Master of Human Interface Technology; and - (b) been approved as a candidate for the degree by the Dean of Engineering and Forestry.